T-Gopinath/Docs/Spring-SpringBoot-Micro.md

      Services can continue functioning even if other services are down.
      Better for scalability and eventual consistency.

+  3. Service Discovery

+     When services run dynamically (e.g., in containers), static URLs are unreliable.
+     ✅ Spring Cloud Netflix Eureka or Consul
+     Example:

+          Register each microservice with Eureka.

+          Use @LoadBalanced RestTemplate or Feign client with the service name (e.g., http://ORDER-SERVICE).

+  4. API Gateway
+       Often, an API Gateway (like Spring Cloud Gateway) is used:
+          Routes requests to the correct service.
+          Handles cross-cutting concerns like authentication, rate limiting, and logging.

+     Example:
+          spring:
+  cloud:
+    gateway:
+      routes:
+        - id: order_route
+          uri: lb://ORDER-SERVICE
+          predicates:
+            - Path=/orders/**

+5. Security Between Services
+   Use OAuth2 / JWT / mTLS for secure service-to-service communication.
    ```
 | Approach         | Type  | Tool/Library           | Pros                       | Use Case                   |
 | ---------------- | ----- | ---------------------- | -------------------------- | -------------------------- |